3Squared/SQKDataKit/README.md

 ### Initialisation

 You should only ever use a single `SQKContextManager` as it maintains the persistent store coordinator instance for your Core Data stack.
 It is recommended you create it during the initial load of the app, for example in your AppDelegate.
-Initalise a context manager with a concurrency type and a managed object model:
+Initialise a context manager with a concurrency type and a managed object model:

 ```
 `#import <SQKDataKit/SQKDataKit.h>`